 Cons of Buying Office Space

 - Lack of Flexibility: A new or growing business may experience unexpected needs in the future.
 If your business continues growing, your owned office space may become inadequate, forcing a sale of the property.

 - Upfront Costs: Buying commercial space will initially cost far more upfront.
 There are property, appraisal, and maintenance costs, along with a large down payment and possible property improvement costs.

 - Prime Property: A leasing office space option provides a business with the chance to rent in an area with a good location and high image.
 If your small business is dependent on location and image, such as retail or restaurants, the leasing option is much more affordable.

-Free Up Working Capital: With your money not tied up in real estate your business can respond to opportunities in the market.
-In addition, your ability to borrow funds will not be as limited as with buying office space.
+- Free Up Working Capital: With your money not tied up in real estate, your business can respond to opportunities in the market.
+Also, your ability to borrow funds will not be as limited as with buying office space.

 Once you have selected the right office space, consider creating a mobile office that allows you to work from anywhere.
 While your primary office space will be your traditional "home base," your mobile office can be a great way to stay in the loop, even when you are out of the office.